RenderPattern Element (Field Types)

 The following example defines a display rendering pattern for a custom field type that inherits from the MultiColumn type.
 The field is used to store American addresses.
-The first subcolumn stores the street address followed by an HTML line break.
-The next subcolumn stores the city name followed by a comma and a space.
+The first subcolumn stores the street address.
+This is followed by an HTML line break.
+The next subcolumn stores the city name and it is followed by a comma and a space.
 The third subcolumn stores the state and, following a space, the last subcolumn stores the postal code.

 <RenderPattern Name="DisplayPattern"> <Switch> <Expr><Column/></Expr> <Case Value=""> </Case> <Default> <Column SubColumnNumber="0" HTMLEncode="TRUE"/> <HTML><![CDATA[<BR>]]></HTML> <Column SubColumnNumber="1" HTMLEncode="TRUE"/> <HTML><![CDATA[, ]]></HTML> <Column SubColumnNumber="2" HTMLEncode="TRUE"/> <HTML><![CDATA[ ]]></HTML> <Column SubColumnNumber="3" HTMLEncode="TRUE"/> </Default> </Switch> </RenderPattern>